Division of Family and Economic Security, Bureau of Working Families

 2.6.3.3 Homelessness due to Domestic Abuse

-An EA Group is eligible under the condition of homelessness due to domestic abuse if a member of the group was subject to domestic abuse as defined under Wis.
+An EA Group may be considered homeless due to domestic abuse if a member of the group was subject to domestic abuse as defined under Wis.
 Stat. s.
 968.075(1)(a).

 Wis.
 Stat. s.
 968.075(1)(a) defines domestic abuse to mean any of the following engaged in by an adult person against his or her spouse or former spouse, against an adult with whom the person resides or formerly resided, or against an adult with whom the person has a child in common: